-3. Contracts with customers of the Group shall be drafted in a clear and simple manner.
-Transparency shall be promoted in pre-contractual and contractual relations with customers, and they shall be advised of the various existing alternatives, particularly as regards services, products and rates.

-- 4. The Group shall raise awareness among its customers and cause them to participate in environmental and social commitments and principles. - 5.
-Professionals shall avoid any kind of interference or influence of customers or third parties that may alter their professional impartiality and objectivity and may not receive any kind of remuneration from customers or generally from third parties for services relating to the professional's activities within the Group.
+- 3. Contracts with customers of the Group's companies shall be drafted in a clear and simple manner.
+Transparency shall be promoted in pre-contractual and contractual relations with customers, and they shall be advised of the various existing alternatives, particularly as regards services, products and rates. - 4.
+The companies of the Iberdrola Group shall raise awareness among their customers and cause them to participate in environmental and social commitments and principles. - 5.
+Professionals of the Group's companies shall avoid any kind of interference or influence of customers or third parties that may alter their professional impartiality and objectivity and may not receive any kind of remuneration from customers or generally from third parties for services relating to the professional's activities within Iberdrola's boundary.